OneWater Marine (NASDAQ:ONEW) Shares Gap Down to $39.07

-Shares of OneWater Marine Inc. (NASDAQ:ONEW) gapped down prior to trading on Wednesday .
+OneWater Marine Inc. (NASDAQ:ONEW)’s stock price gapped down before the market opened on Wednesday .
 The stock had previously closed at $39.07, but opened at $37.58.
 OneWater Marine shares last traded at $37.80, with a volume of 941 shares changing hands.

-A number of equities analysts have recently issued reports on ONEW shares.
-Robert W. Baird restated a “buy” rating on shares of OneWater Marine in a research note on Monday, August 2nd.
-Raymond James dropped their target price on shares of OneWater Marine from $68.00 to $61.00 and set an “outperform” rating for the company in a research report on Friday, July 30th.
-Finally, Zacks Investment Research upgraded shares of OneWater Marine from a “hold” rating to a “buy” rating and set a $50.00 target price for the company in a research report on Friday, July 23rd.
-Five investment analysts have rated the stock with a buy rating, According to MarketBeat, the company has an average rating of “Buy” and an average price target of $50.29.
+ONEW has been the subject of a number of recent research reports.
+Zacks Investment Research raised shares of OneWater Marine from a “hold” rating to a “buy” rating and set a $50.00 price objective for the company in a research report on Friday, July 23rd.
+Robert W. Baird restated a “buy” rating on shares of OneWater Marine in a research report on Monday, August 2nd.
+Finally, Raymond James reduced their price target on shares of OneWater Marine from $68.00 to $61.00 and set an “outperform” rating for the company in a research note on Friday, July 30th.
+Five research analysts have rated the stock with a buy rating, According to MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $50.29.

-The business also recently disclosed a dividend, which was paid on Monday, July 19th.
-Shareholders of record on Monday, June 28th were given a $1.80 dividend.
+The firm also recently announced a dividend, which was paid on Monday, July 19th.
+Investors of record on Monday, June 28th were paid a dividend of $1.80 per share.
 The ex-dividend date was Friday, June 25th.

-In other news, Director Mitchell W. Legler sold 1,500 shares of the firm’s stock in a transaction dated Wednesday, July 14th.
-The shares were sold at an average price of $42.20, for a total value of $63,300.00.
-Following the transaction, the director now owns 59,799 shares of the company’s stock, valued at approximately $2,523,517.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director John Troiano sold 24,840 shares of the firm’s stock in a transaction dated Monday, August 2nd.
-The shares were sold at an average price of $47.47, for a total transaction of $1,179,154.80.
+In other news, Director John Troiano sold 12,514 shares of the business’s stock in a transaction that occurred on Wednesday, August 4th.
+The shares were sold at an average price of $45.34, for a total transaction of $567,384.76.
+Following the sale, the director now owns 6,250 shares in the company, valued at $283,375.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Keith Style sold 2,500 shares of the business’s stock in a transaction that occurred on Wednesday, June 30th.
+The shares were sold at an average price of $40.91, for a total transaction of $102,275.00.
+Following the sale, the director now owns 31,425 shares in the company, valued at approximately $1,285,596.75.
 The disclosure for this sale can be found here.
-Insiders sold a total of 41,354 shares of company stock valued at $1,912,115 in the last 90 days.
-Corporate insiders own 24.63% of the company’s stock.
+Over the last three months, insiders have sold 41,354 shares of company stock valued at $1,912,115.
+Company insiders own 24.63% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Legal & General Group Plc boosted its stake in shares of OneWater Marine by 30.3% in the 2nd quarter.
-Legal & General Group Plc now owns 1,410 shares of the company’s stock valued at $59,000 after purchasing an additional 328 shares during the last quarter.
-Steward Partners Investment Advisory LLC boosted its stake in OneWater Marine by 200.0% during the 2nd quarter.
-Steward Partners Investment Advisory LLC now owns 1,500 shares of the company’s stock worth $63,000 after acquiring an additional 1,000 shares during the last quarter.
-Islay Capital Management LLC bought a new position in OneWater Marine during the 2nd quarter worth approximately $88,000.
-Lazard Asset Management LLC boosted its stake in OneWater Marine by 23.7% during the 2nd quarter.
-Lazard Asset Management LLC now owns 2,123 shares of the company’s stock worth $89,000 after acquiring an additional 407 shares during the last quarter.
-Finally, SG Americas Securities LLC bought a new position in OneWater Marine during the 1st quarter worth approximately $108,000.
-52.30% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+American Century Companies Inc. increased its stake in OneWater Marine by 4.9% in the 2nd quarter.
+American Century Companies Inc. now owns 1,403,406 shares of the company’s stock valued at $58,985,000 after buying an additional 65,932 shares during the period.
+Royce & Associates LP increased its stake in OneWater Marine by 17.5% in the 1st quarter.
+Royce & Associates LP now owns 1,156,715 shares of the company’s stock valued at $46,222,000 after buying an additional 172,176 shares during the period.
+BlackRock Inc. increased its stake in OneWater Marine by 2.5% in the 2nd quarter.
+BlackRock Inc. now owns 664,458 shares of the company’s stock valued at $27,928,000 after buying an additional 15,990 shares during the period.
+Vanguard Group Inc. increased its stake in OneWater Marine by 4.3% in the 2nd quarter.
+Vanguard Group Inc. now owns 507,153 shares of the company’s stock valued at $21,316,000 after buying an additional 20,934 shares during the period.
+Finally, General Equity Holdings LP increased its stake in OneWater Marine by 14.3% in the 2nd quarter.
+General Equity Holdings LP now owns 440,606 shares of the company’s stock valued at $18,519,000 after buying an additional 55,000 shares during the period.
+Hedge funds and other institutional investors own 52.30% of the company’s stock.

 About OneWater Marine (NASDAQ:ONEW)